Flunzmas/gym-autokey/README.md

 # Automated deductive Program verification in KeY

-This is a custom OpenAI gym environment for automated deductive program verification in KeY.
+This is a custom OpenAI gym environment for automated deductive program verification in the KeY verification system.

 # Background